 Documents purportedly from the Islamic State (IS) group and acquired by German and British media contain several inconsistencies that have raised doubts about the credibility of the files.

-The documents – believed to be IS group recruitment questionnaires – contain the names, addresses, phone numbers and other information on 22,000 jihadis who have allegedly joined the militant group, according to initial reports in Munich’s daily newspaper Süddeutsche Zeitung and the NDR and WDR public broadcasters earlier this week.
-But the news began making waves in the English-language press only when it was picked up on Wednesday by Britain’s Sky News, which said it had obtained similar documents from one of the group's "disillusioned" converts.
+The documents – believed to be IS group recruitment questionnaires – contain the names, addresses, phone numbers and other information on 22,000 jihadis who have allegedly joined the militant group, according to initial reports from Munich’s Süddeutsche Zeitung newspaper and German public broadcasters.
+But the news only began making waves in the English press when it was picked up on Wednesday by Britain’s Sky News, which said it had obtained similar documents from one of the group's "disillusioned" converts.

 FRANCE 24’s expert on jihadist movements, Wassim Nasr, has seen some of the documents published in the Arabic website Zaman Alwasl, noting that many elements – including some references and logos – raise questions as to the authenticity of the files.